 Good translations depend on context.
 Lokalise lets you upload and link screenshots to keys via CLI — so why not automate that?

-folder and automatically uploads new images to Lokalise, linking them to relevant keys.
+Create a job that watches a screenshots/ folder and automatically uploads new images to Lokalise, linking them to relevant keys.
 Especially handy for UI-heavy apps.

-Already part of our core setup, but worth highlighting: using GitLab CI to automatically tag uploaded keys by branch name gives you a powerful way to isolate content across features, hotfixes, or releases.
+Already part of our core setup, but worth highlighting: using GitLab CI/CD to automatically tag uploaded keys by branch name gives you a powerful way to isolate content across features, hotfixes, or releases.
 Makes selective downloads a breeze.

 These are just a few examples.
-With GitLab CI and the Lokalise CLI, you’ve basically got a translation automation toolkit at your fingertips.
+With GitLab CI/CD and the Lokalise CLI, you’ve basically got a translation automation toolkit at your fingertips.
 Whether you’re syncing daily or controlling entire l10n workflows via scripts, it’s all doable.

 Integrating Lokalise with GitLab CI/CD gives you full control over your localization workflow.
 You’ve now seen how to: